Major nations agree on first-ever global fee on greenhouse gases with plan that targets shipping

 Many of the world's largest shipping nations decided on Friday to impose a minimum fee of $100 for every ton of greenhouse gases emitted by ships above certain thresholds, in what is effectively the first global tax on greenhouse gas emissions.

-The revenue, estimated at around $10 billion annually, will go into the International Maritime Organization's net zero fund to invest in fuels and technologies needed to transition to green shipping.
+The International Maritime Organization estimates $11 billion to $13 billion in revenue annually from the fees, with the money to be put into its net zero fund to invest in fuels and technologies needed to transition to green shipping, reward low-emission ships and support developing countries so they aren't left behind with dirty fuels and old ships.
 The thresholds set through the agreement will get stricter over time to try to reach the IMO's goal of net zero across the industry by about 2050.

-The agreement, reached with the United States notably absent, takes effect in 2027.
+The agreement, reached with the United States notably absent, is expected to be formally adopted at an October meeting to take effect in 2027.
 The IMO, which regulates international shipping, also set a marine fuel standard to phase in cleaner fuels.

 Shipping emissions have grown over the last decade to about 3% of the global total as vessels have gotten bigger, delivering more cargo per trip and using immense amounts of fuel.